bigtreetech/docs/docs/Panda_Jetpack_V2.md

 ### Preparation

-Before beginning, unload the filament and power off the printer.
+Before starting, completely unload the filament and turn the printer's power off.

 ### **Disassembly**

 * Step 1 – Remove the Front Housing Assembly

-    Remove the front housing assembly completely by disconnecting the fan connector.
+    After disconnecting the fan's electrical connector, you can remove the front housing assembly.

     <img src=img/PandaJetpackV2/install_1.png width="300"/>